Y2K2Anomaly/tsx-mern-27Aug2023/README.md

 - logout automatically in 15minutes when the mock token get expired

 # tools and technologies used
-MERN, ReduxToolkit, ReduxToolkitQuery, TailwindCSS, moment.js, LocalStorage, Vercel
+ReactJS, ReduxToolkit, ReduxToolkitQuery, TailwindCSS, moment.js, LocalStorage, Vercel